 - Please read the tips section below for extra information on how to make this recipe successfully & to avoid common bread machine problems.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!!
 Jump to comment section

 - The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.
 Please follow the recipe instructions carefully and read all of the tips below in order to maximize the success of your baking.

-- Click on our “print recipe” link if you want to print out this recipe.
+- Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

 - This is a recipe for 100% whole wheat bread.
 It does NOT produce a fluffy white bread.
 100% whole wheat bread is a coarser, darker & more natural bread.